Ringing at Beckwithshaw

 Contact: Ann McGeoch

 The bell ringers’ group at St Michael’s has now started up again, having been silent in recent years, and four new ringers have now joined us.
 We are now learning to ring rounds together as a band.
-If you are interested in joining, then please let us know.
+If you are interested in joining us then please let us know.

 St Michael’s church was built in 1886 by William Swinden Barber and funded by Dr Henry Williams of Moor Park House and his wife.
 The church is in an Arts and Craft Movement Gothic Revival style.
 The base of the tower serves as the porch, with the ringing chamber upstairs.

 The six bells were cast at by Mears & Stainbank of Whitechapel in 1886 and are named after Dr Williams, his wife and four children.
 They hang in a wooden frame of two tiers of 3 bells of each.
 1, 3 and 5 hang above 2, 4 and 6 putting the heavier bells upon the west side.